Carnival is a celebration of pagan origin which was recovered during the Middle Ages and which mixes a variety of ancient cultures.

 You can take a look at our blog with the latest events and respective dates.

-- 17th in February: Final and winner's choice
+- 9th of February: Final and winner's electin..

-- From 18th to 26th of February: Carnival parades on the street, costume contests, miss and mister election, Carnival closing the 26th with the called 'entierro del boquerón' (buried of the anchovie).
+- Until 11th of February: Carnival parades on the street, costume contests, miss and mister election, Carnival closing the 11th with the so-called 'entierro del boquerón' (burial of the anchovie).

 During Carnival are held different types of contests: